nihaal237/nihaal237/README.md

 ### CS Undergrad @ FAST-NUCES Lahore · AI/ML & Full-Stack Developer

 I'm a Computer Science Senior passionate about building intelligent systems and practical applications.
-Currently exploring Reinforcement Learning for code repair and cross-platform mobile/web development.
+Currently exploring different AI/ML libraries as part of my internship at NETSOL such as LangChain and LangGraph while working on single and multi-agent systems.

 ---